iasonasxrist/go-ecommerce-backend-server/ReadMe.md

 ### Step 4: Run the Application

-Once the Docker containers are up and running, you can access the application at [http://localhost:8080](http://localhost:8080).
+Once the Docker containers are up and running, you can access the application at [http://localhost:9000](http://localhost:9000).

+## Database Setup
+Indexing, Migration, local dockerized setup
+SOS :Single quotes for auto-migration''
 ## Usage

 [Provide instructions on how to use the application, including any endpoints or functionalities.]